Material Handling Systems Improve Health and Productivity

 Preventing Workplace Ergonomic Injuries

-Contrasted with workplace accidents that result in traumatic injury, ergonomic injuries tend to develop over a longer term, as a result of prolonged inherent job characteristics that result in musculoskeletal disorders.
+Contrasted with workplace accidents that result in traumatic injury, ergonomic injuries tend to develop over a longer term, as a result of prolonged job characteristics that result in musculoskeletal disorders.
 Such disorders include low back pain (related to manual lifting), cumulative trauma disorder to tendons (such as tendinitis and bursitis) or nerve disorder conditions (such as neuritis and carpal tunnel syndrome).
 Low back pain injuries are generally attributed to manual handling of objects, including lifting, lowering, pushing, pulling, carrying, bending, reaching, and twisting actions.
 On the other hand, cumulative trauma disorders are attributed to the repetitive handling of tools and other objects.
 Involving repetitive motions of the upper extremities, these actions result in arm, elbow, shoulder, and hand and wrist injuries.
 Proper ergonomics seeks to reduce or eliminate the chance of both types of injury in the workplace.

+What are intelligent lifting devices?
 Intelligent lifting devices go one step further than assisting in the vertical load lift.
-Not only do these systems remove the physical aspect of lifting it does so in a manner that is more intuitive, reactive, and more responsive for greater load control by the operator.
+Not only do these systems remove the physical aspect of lifting it does so in a manner that is more intuitive, reactive, and more responsive for better load control by the operator.
 It provides a “feel” to the operator so they can understand the mechanics of the load and respond accordingly.
 Intelligent lifting devices fill the void between traditional lifting devices and completely automated robotic solutions.
 They enable operators to lift and maneuver naturally, as if the devices were an extension of their arms, and provide a combination of pinpoint precision and quickness of handling.
 It’s not intuitive to think in this manner but large heavy loads require finesse and delicate touch while handling to avoid damage.
 Intelligent lifting devices do this and can greatly reduce damage and increase profitability.

-The answer for enlightened companies is clear: an ergonomic focused lifting plan and program makes good business sense, in terms of improved productivity, better product quality, and decreased costs of compensation claims and other related injury costs.
+The answer for enlightened crane companies is clear: an ergonomic focused lifting plan and program makes good business sense, in terms of improved productivity, better product quality, and decreased costs of compensation claims and other related injury costs.